 Sesma earned his B.A. in biology and psychology from the University of California, San Diego, and the Ph.D. in psychology from the University of California, Riverside.
 He conducted postdoctoral research at Vanderbilt University.
 Prior to joining NIH, Sesma served on the faculty at the University of Missouri-St. Louis School of Optometry and the Department of Psychiatry at Washington University in St. Louis School of Medicine.

 To contact Sesma, send email to firstname.lastname@example.org.

-If you’re a reporter wishing to interview Sesma, contact the NIGMS Office of Communications and Public Liaison at firstname.lastname@example.org or call 301-496-7301.
+If you’re a reporter wishing to interview Sesma, contact the NIGMS Communications and Public Liaison Branch at email@example.com or call 301-496-7301.

 This page last reviewed on

 2/4/2021 10:53 AM